komutangree/komutangree/README.md

 ### Hi there 👋
 📫 How to reach me: yigitbicakci@yahoo.com
-🔭 I’m currently working on: Game Dev with pygame
+🔭 I’m currently working on: nothing
-🤔 I’m looking for help with: Game Art and SFX
+🤔 I’m looking for help with: /
-🌱 I’m currently learning: Game Dev
+🌱 I’m currently learning: /

 <!--